mojowen/pizza2thepolls/about/index.md

 ### What if there are funds left over?

-Every dollar collected will go towards feeding hungry Americans.
+Every dollar collected will go towards feeding hungry Americans or supporting efforts to help more people vote.
 Any funds not spent will be saved for future hungry voters and/or marchers.

 <hr>